codecrypto-academy/pfm-web2.5-feb25/README.md

 ## Usage

-The application allows users to register, log in, and add a series of products to a cart for purchase through a payment gateway.
-It follows an API-based approach to manage user interactions and the database.
+The application allows to launch a private network based on Hyperledger Besu with PoA Clique protocol.
+It also allows users to make transactions between different wallets, get balances and provide tokens from provider.